thin-edge/thin-edge.io/docs/src/references/file_transfer_service.md

 sidebar_position: 6
 ---

-# Thin Edge File Transfer Service

 The `tedge-agent` hosts a binary repository for child devices and other plugins/extensions to exchange binary files between them.
-This repository is meant to be used as a temporary storage for exchanging files, and not for storing items permanently, as the storage on thin-edge devices are typically very limited.
+This repository is meant to be used as a temporary storage for exchanging files, and not for storing items permanently, as the storage on %%te%% devices are typically very limited.

 Files can be uploaded, downloaded and deleted from this repository via the following HTTP endpoints: